cos316/assignment3-starter-code/README.md

 	// whatever fields you want here
 }

-// Return a new LRU.
-func NewLru(limit int) *LRU
+// Return a new LRU with capacity to store limit bytes. func NewLru(limit int) *LRU

 // Return the maximum number of bytes that your LRU can store.